 Beforehand, the inside of the Evoque looked a bit dated.
 There were cheap-feeling plastics and elements that weren’t really suited to a luxury small SUV.

-However, now, everywhere you look there’s elegance and class.
-The dashboard and side panels are made from soft, more expensive-feeling materials.
+Now, everywhere you look there’s elegance and class.
+The dashboard and side panels are made from soft, upmarket materials.

 The seats are plusher and come in a choice of leather, wool blend or even a vegan-friendly option.

-On the steering wheel, the mounted controls are now touch-sensitive, like they are in the more expensive Range Rovers, really making you feel as though you’re driving a luxury vehicle.
+On the steering wheel, the mounted controls are now touch-sensitive, a touch borrowed from other Range Rover’s in the range, really making you feel as though you’re driving a luxury vehicle.

-And to round off the interior improvements, the old, quite frustrating wheel gear selector has been replaced with a new, more modern upright design – similar to what you’d find in a BMW – once again showcasing the step forward the Evoque has made from its first introduction to the market.
+And to round off the interior improvements, the old, quite frustrating wheel gear selector has been replaced with a new, more modern upright design.
+This is similar to what you’d find in a BMW and once again showcases the step forward the Evoque has made from its initial introduction to the market.

 Practicality and boot space